 The procedures for the importation of animal feed and feed additives are currently through two channels between PPD and LBVD.
-Importation of raw feed such as, sorghum, feed wheat, and soybeans must comply with the same procedures for the importation of plants and plants products through PPD, while the importation of processed feed, such as soybean meal, distiller's dried grains with soluble (DDGS), corn gluten meal, sunflower meal, bone meal, and feed additives must comply with the same procedures for the importation of pre-shipment samples.
-If the importer applies for an IR for raw feed such as sorghum, feed wheat, and soybeans for feed consumption at LBVD, then an IC is needed to apply for an import license at PPD.
-If the feed is used for aquaculture, the IR should be applied at DOF.
+Importation of raw feed, such as sorghum, feed wheat, and soybeans, must comply with the same procedures for the importation of plants and plants products through PPD, while the importation of processed feed, such as soybean meal, distiller's dried grains with soluble (DDGS), corn gluten meal, sunflower meal, bone meal, and feed additives, must comply with the same procedures for the importation of meats through LBVD, except for the submission of pre-shipment samples.
+Feed importers reported that the LVBD officials started inspecting the pool sample from the containers as they arrived in late 2022.
+Previously, exporters of feed and feed ingredients must submit pre-shipment samples while applying for an IR at LBVD.
+An importer must apply for an IR for raw feed, such as sorghum, feed wheat, and soybeans, at LBVD and an IC at PPD.
+If the importer is importer the raw feed for aquaculture, then the importer must apply for an IR at DOF.